Youth Programming

 Question: Is there a cost to attending camp?

-Through grant funding and generous support from local Native organization, GHF is able offers most camp free-of-change to participants.
+Through grant funding and generous support from local Native organization, GHF can offer most camps and activities free-of-change to participants.

 Question: How can I sign my child up for camps and events GHF hosts?